 If you have a phone that runs Android 11, you can use it to see the Android 11 Easter egg.
 The Easter egg is a fun way to kill some time and perfect for folks who like cats.

-As one might have guessed, it continues the subtle referencing to the classic comedy film This Is Spinal Tap.
-The Easter egg shows a dial that you can “turn up to 11.”
-Once you do, a cute little cat Emoji appears, an apparent reference to the Nougat Easter egg.
+Additionally, the Easter egg continues Android 11’s subtle references to the classic comedy film This Is Spinal Tap.
+It shows a dial that you can “turn up to 11.”
+Once you do, a cute little cat Emoji appears, which is an apparent reference to the Nougat Easter egg.

 Android 11 Easter egg

-When you turn the dial to 11, a tiny cat Emoji appears at the bottom of the display, above the navigation bar.
+When you first gain access to the Easter egg, you’ll see a dial with ten stops.
+When you turn the dial past the tenth stop and go to 11, a tiny cat Emoji appears at the bottom of the display, above the navigation bar.
 However, tapping the Emoji doesn’t do anything, but it is a hint as to another change that’s been made.

 If you’ll remember, the Android 7 Nougat Easter egg also involved a similar system.
 However, that feeding system took place in the Quick Tiles rather than the power menu.

-Don’t worry: you can still access your smart home controls in the power meu.
+Don’t worry: you can still access your smart home controls in the power menu.
 Just select the Cat Controls option right below the Google Pay card, then select Home.

 With Google taking away treat names from the official releases, it’s nice to know it is keeping this tradition going.